ahusan/cleaninstall-node/README.md

 ## Configuration

-You can configure Node Cleanup using one of these methods:
+You can configure CleanInstall Node using one of these methods:

 ### 1. Command Line Options